John-pels/ai-multimodal-demo/README.md

-# Gemini Pro Vision Demo
+# Gemini AI Multimodal Demo

-This is a multimodal AI application that demonstrates the capabilities of Google's Gemini Pro Vision model.
+This is a multimodal AI application that demonstrates the capabilities of Google's Gemini 1.5 Flash model.
 The application allows users to upload images and analyze them using different AI tasks.

 ## Features